ADES-attic/C/readme.md

 ## Contents, 2 Oct 2015

+* Executables to validate PSV and XML files and convert between the two formats.
+* A linkable C library with callable functions.
 * Configure/make related scripts.
-* A C library with callable functions.
-* Executables to validate PSV and XML files and convert between the two formats.

-See `inc/ades.h` for the library API.
-See `inc/ds.h` for data structures used by the library.

 Executables are:
 * xv - validate an XML file in place.
 * pv - validate a PSV file in place.
 * xp - convert an XML file to a PSV file.
 * px - convert a PSV file to an XML file.

+See `inc/ades.h` for the library API.
+See `inc/ds.h` for data structures used by the library.

 ## Building